awsdocs/amazon-s3-developer-guide/doc_source/example-walkthroughs-managing-access-example2.md

 ## Step 2: Do the Account B Tasks<a name="access-policies-walkthrough-cross-account-permissions-acctB-tasks"></a>

-Now the Account B administrator creates a user, Dave, and delegates the Dave permissions received from Account A\.
+Now the Account B administrator creates a user, Dave, and delegates the permissions received from Account A\.

 ### Step 2\.1: Sign In to the AWS Management Console<a name="access-policies-walkthrough-cross-account-permissions-acctB-tasks-sign-in"></a>